samsquire/markupcontrol/EncryptionServer.md

 INSERT DATA {
 :SamServer a owl:Class; a :Idea;
 	 dc:title "Sam Server";
-	 dc:description "Sam's idea";
+	 dc:description "Sam's idea is about doing something like this.";
 	 dc:identifier "SamServer".
 }
 </sam>
 <![CDATA[
 <div class="content SamServer">
-This page was mostly from Ideatable.
+This is the idea database.
+Please explore.
 </div>
 ]]><sam name="fulltable.md"/>
 </document>